chrisdavis2110/Meshcore-Wardrive/README.md

   - Add to "Never sleeping apps" in Device Care
   - Disable "Put app to sleep" for this app
   - Use "Allow all the time" location permission (not just "While using")

-**"#meshwar Not Found" error?**
-- You must join #meshwar channel in MeshCore app first
-- Get the QR code from another user
-- Reconnect after joining the channel

 **No repeater responses?**
 - Verify you're in an area with repeater coverage
 - Check LoRa device is connected (icon in app)